hotsno/hotsno-discord-theme/README.md

 # Installation

-Note: Credit goes to https://github.com/puckzxz/NotAnotherAnimeTheme for making 99% of this theme.
+Credit goes to https://github.com/puckzxz/NotAnotherAnimeTheme for making 99% of this theme.
 I just modified a few things to better fit my taste.

 ## BetterDiscord